Propagate Clematis by Layering

 optional: potting soil & 3 to 4-inch plastic pots

 Start with your clematis vine.
 This is the one that was renovated this past Fall and shared.
 The renovation worked well and now I can use some of the fresh Spring growth at the base of my clematis vine to propagate more.
-You can actually root many new clematises along one vine.
+You can root many new clematises along one vine.

 Warsaw nike clematis, propagate clematis by layering